thedataquarry/zola-blog/content/posts/embedded-db-1/index.md

 ### LanceDB + LanceDB Cloud

-LanceDB has been making waves in the world of vector DBs, and although it's also still in its early days, it's differentiating itself from its competitors by offering innovative vector querying and search directly on cloud storage[^8], in a similar way to DuckDB.
-Due to the unique nature of [Lance](https://github.com/lancedb/lance), a new, columnar data format optimized for vector compute (and on top of which LanceDB is built), the management of vector storage and versioning on the cloud is an interesting area that LanceDB is looking to revolutionize.
-Some of the convenience features on [LanceDB Cloud](https://lancedb.com/), currently in beta, are described below.
+LanceDB has been making waves in the world of vector DBs, and it's fast differentiated itself from its competitors by offering innovative disk-based vector indexes and search capabilities directly on cloud storage[^8].
+Due to the unique nature of [Lance](https://github.com/lancedb/lance), a new, columnar data format optimized for vector compute (and on top of which LanceDB is built), the management of vector storage and versioning on the cloud is a fascinating area that LanceDB is looking poised to revolutionize.
+Some of the convenience features on [LanceDB Cloud](https://lancedb.com/) are described below.

 * Managed service to store and version Lance datasets in the cloud
 * Distributed computing workloads via a managed service